nodejs/node/doc/api/events.md

 All objects that emit events are instances of the `EventEmitter` class.
-These objects expose an `eventEmitter.on()` function that allows one or more Functions to be attached to named events emitted by the object.
+These objects expose an `eventEmitter.on()` function that allows one or more functions to be attached to named events emitted by the object.
 Typically, event names are camel-cased strings but any valid JavaScript property key can be used.

-When the `EventEmitter` object emits an event, all of the Functions attached to that specific event are called _synchronously_.
+When the `EventEmitter` object emits an event, all of the functions attached to that specific event are called _synchronously_.
 Any values returned by the called listeners are _ignored_ and will be discarded.